Shikoku Henro Glossary

 - shōrō 鐘楼

 - Bell tower.
-The temple visitors ring the bell once after entering the temple.
+Visitors to the temple ring the bell once when entering the temple.
 Ringing it when leaving the temple brings bad luck.

 - shukubō 宿坊